-Deferred inflows of resources for PCOC relate to the upfront payment received from entering into an interest rate swap and an upfront amount received as part of a service concession agreement with Centerplate.
-Deferred inflows of resources decreased \$397,453 from 2012 to 2013 as a result of recognizing these revenues due to the passage of time.
+Deferred inflows of resources for PCOC related to the deferred refunding charges and an upfront amount received as part of a service concession agreement with Centerplate.
+Deferred inflows of resources decreased \$411,203 from 2013 to 2014 as a result of recognizing these revenues due to the passage of time.